sunle-af/for-afl-/for-afl-/# Fuzzing Fuzzgoat with AFL++.md

 ## What it Fuzzgoat?

-A vulnerable C program that is used for testing fuzzer’s.
+A vulnerable C program that is used for testing fuzzers.

 ## Download the source of fuzzgoat with:
 ````